Porter Martone

-Porter Martone (born October 26, 2006) is a Canadian collegiate ice hockey forward playing for the Michigan State Spartans of the Big Ten Conference (B1G).
-He was drafted sixth overall by the Philadelphia Flyers in the 2025 NHL entry draft.
+Porter Joseph Martone (born October 26, 2006) is a Canadian professional ice hockey player who is a right winger for the Philadelphia Flyers of the National Hockey League (NHL).
+He was drafted sixth overall by the Flyers in the 2025 NHL entry draft.

 Playing career

-Following the 2021–22 season, in which he scored 41 goals and 63 assists in 53 games for the Toronto Jr. Canadiens U16 AAA along with helping the team win the silver medal at the OHL Cup, Martone was selected 5th overall by the Sarnia Sting in the 1st round of the 2022 Ontario Hockey League (OHL) Priority Selection.
+Following the 2021–22 season, in which he scored 41 goals and 63 assists in 53 games for the Toronto Jr. Canadiens U16 AAA along with helping the team win the silver medal at the OHL Cup, Martone was selected fifth overall by the Sarnia Sting in the first round of the Ontario Hockey League's 2022 Priority Selection.
 Martone signed with the Sting on May 21, 2022, which included a no-trade clause.

 Martone debuted with the Sting in the 2022–23 season, playing a supporting bottom-six forward role.
-He scored 6 goals and 7 assists in 29 games before being traded to the Mississauga Steelheads on January 7, 2023, along with Angus MacDonnell in exchange for Ethan Del Mastro and Luca Del Bel Belluz.
+He recorded six goals and seven assists in 29 games before being traded to the Mississauga Steelheads on January 7, 2023, along with Angus MacDonnell in exchange for Ethan Del Mastro and Luca Del Bel Belluz.
 Martone waived the no-trade clause in his contract with the Sting after being asked to.
-After being traded to the Steelheads and being placed on a higher line, his offensive production increased with 13 goals and 9 assists in 32 games, for a total of 35 points in 61 games.
+After being traded to the Steelheads and being placed on a higher line, his offensive production increased with 13 goals and nine assists in 32 games, for a total of 35 points in 61 games.

-Martone continued his junior career with the Steelheads for the 2023–24 OHL season.
-His production increased again, scoring 33 goals and 38 assists in 60 games, becoming one of the league's leading goal scorers.
+Martone continued his junior career with the Steelheads during the 2023–24 OHL season.
+His production increased again as he recorded 33 goals and 38 assists in 60 games, becoming one of the league's leading goal scorers.
 During the season, the media compared him to Matthew Knies and Corey Perry.

 Following the 2023–24 OHL season, Martone was invited to Hockey Canada's Program of Excellence Summer Camps, which help decide rosters for Canada's four national ice hockey teams.
 After the summer camp, he participated in the Hockey Night in Brampton charity game, which included names such as Mitch Marner and Chris Pronger.
 On July 21, 2025, Martone left the OHL and committed to play NCAA Division I men's ice hockey with Michigan State for the 2025–26 season.

+Philadelphia Flyers

+On March 29, 2026, the Philadelphia Flyers signed Martone to a three-year, entry-level contract.
+He made his NHL debut on March 31, against the Washington Capitals.
+Martone scored his first goal on April 5, an overtime game winner against the Boston Bruins.

+On April 18, 2026, Martone scored his first NHL playoff goal and playoff game-winning goal during game one of the Flyers' first round series against their rivals, the Pittsburgh Penguins.
+He scored again during game two of the series, becoming the first teenager in franchise history to score a goal in their first two games and the first in league history to score two game-winning goals in their first two playoff games.